-As a healthcare professional moving to the US on a work assignment, obtaining a Social Security Number (SSN) is essential.
-An SSN will serve as a form of identification and is used to report your earnings to the US government.
+As a healthcare professional moving to the U.S. on a work assignment, obtaining a Social Security Number (SSN) is essential.
+An SSN will serve as a form of identification and is used to report your earnings to the U.S. government.

 What is a Social Security Number?